This article does not yet show and describe the graphical user interface of Checkmk version 2.0.0. We will update this article as soon as possible.

-With the release of Feature Pack 2, from Version VERSION[1.6.0p12] you can integrate Prometheus in Checkmk.
 The integration of the most important exporters for Prometheus is provided via a special agent.
+The following exporters for Prometheus are available:

 If we do not support yet the exporter you need, experienced Prometheus users also have the option of sending self-defined queries to Prometheus directly via Checkmk.
 This is performed using Prometheus’ own query language, PromQL.

 2. Setting up the integration